Using TeamCity for continuous integration with NodeJS and Grunt

 We can then do our usual version check and run sass -v and then compass -v

-For Compass to be installed we need to ensure Sass is installed first, hence the order above for the commands is important.
+For Compass to be installed, we need to ensure Sass is installed first.
+Hence, the order above for the commands is important.

-Ok, we have everything all set up and ready for the front-end workflow that our front-enders are using, the last thing to setup is the TeamCity plugin to use NodeJS and Grunt in the build steps.
+Ok, we have everything all set up and ready for the front-end workflow that our front-enders are using; the last thing to set up is the TeamCity plugin to use NodeJS and Grunt in the build steps.

 Installing the NodeJS TeamCity Plugin.